A celebration of the Salmon,

 We invite you to experience the Season of the Wild.

 The wintering bald eagles can be seen throughout the Harrison River Valley, but the capital is Harrison Mills.
-Situated on the Harrison River, take a walk through the forest trails to the eagle-viewing gazebo at Sandpiper Resort, enjoy a guided walk along the shores at Kilby Historic Site, or book a bald eagle viewing tour, with live viewing cameras, with Harrison Eco Tours.
+Situated on the Harrison River, take a walk through the forest trails to the eagle-viewing gazebo at Sandpiper Resort, enjoy a guided walk along the shores at Kilby Historic Site, book a bald eagle viewing tour, with live viewing cameras, with Harrison Eco Tours or cruise the river with Shoreline Tours.
 As part of the BC Bird Trail, and designated as an Important Bird Area, we invite you to look for other raptors.

 Discover our accommodations in the Harrison River Valley